dfsmania/dfsmania/README.md

 __About Me:__

 My name is Diego Smania.
-I'm a computer scientists with solid knowledges on full stack development.
+I'm a computer scientist with solid knowledges on full stack development.
 Here you have a set of projects in which I have made most of my contributions:

 - [jeroennoten/Laravel-AdminLTE](https://github.com/jeroennoten/Laravel-AdminLTE)